Seeing Providential Intervention

 Read the Context: Esther 1-2:18

 The 21st century world is programmed to think that events happen as the result of random cause and effect relationships.
-The message of the Old Testament book of Esther, however, articulates a much different worldview.
-God is sovereign and providentially intervenes in the affairs of men.
+The message of the Old Testament book of Esther, however, articulates a much different worldview where the Sovereign of the universe providentially intervenes in the affairs of men.

 Ahasuerus Xerxes, King of Persia

-Xerxes was an impressive personage ruling an expansive empire of 127 provinces and a kingdom stretching from India to Ethiopia.
+Xerxes was an impressive personage ruling an expansive empire of 127 provinces in a kingdom stretching from India to Ethiopia.

-Historians calculate that the feast mentioned in the book of Esther occurred during the third year of Xerxes’ reign shortly before his attempt to conquer Greece—a four-year venture that ultimately ended in defeat.
+Historians calculate that the feast mentioned in the book of Esther occurred during the third year of Xerxes’ reign shortly before his attempt to conquer Greece, a four-year venture that ultimately ended in defeat.
 In preparation, Xerxes brought key officials from his kingdom to the winter palace at Susa.
-For almost six months, Xerxes and his officers strategized, calculated the cost and determined the viability of the campaign based on the strength of the treasury the of Medo-Persian Empire (Est. 1:3-4).
-At the conclusion, the king hosted a lavish celebration.
+For almost six months, Xerxes and his officers strategized, calculated the cost and determined the viability of the campaign based on the strength of the treasury of the Medo-Persian Empire (vv.
+3-4).
+At the conclusion, the king hosted a lavish celebration that lasted seven days (vv 6-7).

-The feast was an opulent affair that lasted seven days (vv.
-6-7).
-On the final day of the banquet, an inebriated Xerxes ordered Queen Vashti—who hosted a separate banquet for the women—to appear before his gathered guests.
-Xerxes intention is not detailed in the passage.
+On the final day of the banquet, an inebriated Xerxes ordered Queen Vashti—who hosted a separate feast for women—to appear before his guests.
+Xerxes’ intention is not detailed in the passage.
 But having put every facet of his kingdom on display, it seems likely he wanted to show-off his beautiful queen.
 Vashti refused to comply.

 The wording of his edict coupled with the laws of the Medes and Persians prevented him from rescinding the judgement.
 It was left to his advisors to devise a plan for filling the vacancy of queen consort.